StuShepherdUK/DevOps-Course-Starter/README.md

   - az cosmosdb keys list -n <cosmos_account_name> -g <resource_group_name> --type connection-strings
   - az cosmosdb keys list -n stushep-todoapp-db -g Cohort31_StuShe_ProjectExercise --type connection-strings

+## Azure Mongo DB (CosmosDB) Enryption

+Azure CosmosDB by default utilises both Enryption in transit and Encryption at rest.
+Encryption in transit ensures that secure protocols are always required and utilised when sending/reciving the data.
+Encryption at rest ensures that the data is secured using a key management system (KMS) and azure specifically, access is granted through the Management Service Resource Provider.
+The default generated keys are used as standard however it is possible to add custom-managed keys to the data if required.

+# Addition of OAuth notes:
+pip install flask-login
+poetry add flask-login